Buffer supports Instagram business accounts. If you’re unsure which type of Instagram account you have, please see here.

 - Switch to Creator Account

-- If you currently have an Instagram Creator Account, you'll see one option:
+- If you currently have an Instagram creator account, you'll see these two options:

 - Switch to Personal account

 - Switch to Business Account